Definition of dynamic routing protocols

 If a router receives a route update and the new path is shorter, it will update its table entry with the shorter path’s length and next-hop address.
 If the new path is longer, it will wait for a “hold-down” period to see if subsequent updates also reflect the higher value.
 The table entry will only be updated if the new, longer path is determined to be stable.

-When a router fails or a network connection is lost, the network learns about it because the router stops sending updates to its neighbors or stops sending and receiving updates along the severed connection.
+When a router fails or a network connection is lost, the network learns about it because it stops sending updates to its neighbors or receiving updates along the severed connection.
 If a given route in the routing table isn’t updated for six consecutive update cycles (180 seconds), a RIP router will drop that route and notify the rest of the network via its own periodic updates.

 The detailed operation of RIP is shown below.